Ninsa-xlr/StringLoaded-Game-Decks-LewdVRC/README.md

 Have fun and have a wonderful day! ❤️
 Love, Ninsa

-This JSON is for a specific VRChat world:
+This JSON is used for two specific VRChat worlds:
-🔗 VRChat World Link
+🔗 True Or Dare
+🔗 Board Game

 🌸✨ Remember: You are amazing just the way you are!
 Keep shining and spreading kindness. ✨🌸